Jacques de Bourbon -13th March 1355

-Jacques de Bourbon managed a smile; although he certainly did not want to be personally responsible for the tasks he was about to allocate to Guesclin, nevertheless he was pleased to have someone to do his dirty work.
+Jacques de Bourbon managed a smile.
+He certainly did not want to be personally responsible for the tasks he was about to allocate to Guesclin, he was pleased to have someone to do his dirty work.

 Du Guesclin’s eyes gleamed.
 A few drops of saliva dribbled from his lips.